rosswilson-nz/rosswilson-nz.github.io/src/content/articles/2020-05-20-jarthroplasty.md

 ---
-title: 'The Outcomes of Nonoperative Management of Patients With Hip and Knee Osteoarthritis Triaged to a Physiotherapy-Led Clinic at Minimum 5-Year Follow-Up and Factors Associated With Progression to Surgery'
+title: "The Outcomes of Nonoperative Management of Patients With Hip and Knee Osteoarthritis Triaged to a Physiotherapy-Led Clinic at Minimum 5-Year Follow-Up and Factors Associated With Progression to Surgery"
-journal: 'Journal of Arthroplasty'
+journal: "Journal of Arthroplasty"
 shortjournal: jarthroplasty
-date: '2020-05-20'
+date: "2020-05-20"
 authors:
   - Gwynne-Jones JH
   - Wilson RA